micahvdk/dotfiles/README.md

 - Open iTerm2 from Applications and go to *Preferences -> Profiles*
 - Import colour schemes under the *Colors* Tab, *Colors Preset* drop down bottom right.
 We have included some nice material design ones but feel free to use what ever you feel like.
 Some more are found [here](https://iterm2colorschemes.com)
 - Change your font under *Text -> Change Font*.
-Make sure to select a "*Nerd Font Complete*" that was installed as part of the setup to ensure the icons work properly.
+Make sure to select a "*Nerd Font*" that was installed as part of the setup to ensure the icons work properly.